blok-ui/blok.bridge/readme.md

 Islands
 -------

-Another feature we can add are `IslandComponents`.
-IslandComponents look just like normal Components, but they require that all their properties be json serializable.
+Another feature we can add are `Islands`.
+Island Components look just like normal Components, but they require that all their properties be json serializable (ideally -- not sure how to pull that off yet).
 Here's an example:

 ```haxe
 package my.ui;